Open 24/7

 Florida Non-Marital Property

 In Florida, understanding the difference between marital and non-marital property is crucial during a divorce.
 Non-marital property refers to assets or liabilities that are excluded from equitable distribution, meaning they remain the sole property of the original owner.
+Our legal team specializes in identifying separate vs marital property to ensure your interests are protected during the asset division process.
 This article will break down what qualifies as non-marital property, how it is treated under Florida law, and scenarios where it might transform into marital property.
-Marital vs. Non-Marital Property in Florida Property Type Marital Property (Subject to Division) Non-Marital Property (Not Divided in Divorce) Assets Acquired Before Marriage ❌ No (except if commingled) ✅ Yes Assets Acquired During Marriage ✅ Yes ❌ No (unless gifted separately) Gifts & Inheritances ❌ No (if kept separate) ✅...
+If you wish to protect your assets before marriage, we can also assist in drafting a...

 Continue reading